Where to get help

 Bullying.
 No Way!

 Bullying.
-No Way! is designed to provide parents and children with access to information about bullying, harassment, discrimination and violence in schools.
+No Way! is designed to provide parents and children with access to information about bullying, harassment, discrimination and violence in schools, including where to report it or seek help.
 It contains a mix of games, art, stories, forums, advice and facts about bullying, including cyber bullying.

 Butterfly Foundation